D'oh Canada

 "D'oh Canada" is the twenty-first episode of the thirtieth season of the American animated television series The Simpsons, and the 660th episode overall.
+The episode was directed by Matthew Nastuk and written by Tim Long and Miranda Thompson.
 It aired in the United States on Fox on April 28, 2019.
-The title of the episode is a play on the national anthem "O Canada."
+The title of the episode is a play on the Canadian national anthem "O Canada".

+In this episode, Lisa falls down Niagara Falls and is given asylum in Canada while Marge tries to bring her home.
+Awkwafina and Lucas Meyer guest starred.
+Author Judy Blume appeared as herself.
+"D'oh Canada" received mostly positive reviews but drew some controversy from Canadians, particularly Newfoundlanders, and Upstate New Yorkers.

 Plot

 The Simpson family is at the Mt.
 Splashmore water park, in line to ride the water slide, when Homer suddenly hustles the family out of the park.

-Homer has earned two million soon-to-expire hotel rewards loyalty points, and takes them to Niagara Falls, traveling through upstate New York.
-At the falls, Lisa accidentally plunges over the falls while roughhousing with Bart, and is rescued by a Canadian Mountie.
+He reveals that he has earned two million soon-to-expire hotel rewards loyalty points, and takes them to Niagara Falls, traveling through upstate New York.
+At the falls, Lisa accidentally plunges over the falls while roughhousing with Bart and ends up on the Canadian side, where she is rescued by a Mountie.

-Lisa is taken to a hospital, where she is kept for observation.
-Homer balks at the cost, but is reminded that Canadian healthcare is free.
-Lisa starts to rant to the Mountie about America, and is declared a political refugee.
+Lisa is taken to a hospital where she is kept for observation.
+Homer balks at the cost but is reminded that Canadian healthcare is free.
+Lisa tells the Mountie three complaints about America: voter suppression, utter disregard for the environment, and "a President who's such a son-of-a-".
+The Mountie says, "We know," and declares Lisa a political refugee.

 Lisa is placed in a foster home, while the rest of the family return to Springfield.
 Lisa starts attending Alanis Morissette Elementary School, and Skypes with Prime Minister Justin Trudeau.
 When asked about the SNC-Lavalin affair, he quickly escapes out the window.

 At the Detroit River on Ambassador Bridge, Marge hides in Squeaky-Voiced Teen's car to get to the foster home, and forces Lisa to return home.
-However they learn that they cannot return back to Springfield due to deportation, and are thus stuck in Canada.
+However they learn that they cannot return to Springfield due to deportation, and are thus stuck in Canada.

-Marge however plans to cross the border line but Lisa is still unsure if she wants to leave the wonderful country.
+Marge however plans to cross the border line but Lisa is still unsure if she wants to leave Canada.
 She then has a vision of several of her favorite American figures including Abraham Lincoln, Dumbo, Aretha Franklin, Eleanor Roosevelt, Seabiscuit the horse, Watson the computer who won Jeopardy!, Judy Blume, and Louis Armstrong, who convince her to go home.
 With the help of Bart and Homer, Lisa and Marge sneak across a frozen river back to the United States.